ibm-cloud-docs/mas-ms/support.md

 * Identity provider
 * Default permissions

-Note: typically a site-to-site VPN is required to make a connection from the MAS MS environment to your LDAP server.
+Note: typically a site-to-site VPN is required to make a connection from the MAS-MS environment to your LDAP server.

 Additional details on LDAP user registry synchronization can be found here: https://www.ibm.com/docs/en/mas86/8.6.0?topic=access-administering-ldap-user-registry-synchronization